farhanakhanswe/farhanakhanswe/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on coding challenges and building PHP/Laravel Projects.
+- 🔭 I’m currently working on coding challenges and building PHP/Laravel or JavaScript Projects.
 - 🌱 I’m currently learning efficient problem solving, and software developement with raw PHP/ PHP frameworks, CSS frameworks , JavaScript and mySQL.

 <!--